Importance of Pollinators

 Threats posed by habitat loss, disease, parasites, climate change, and environmental contaminants have all contributed to the global decline of many pollinator species.1 For example, North American populations of the monarch butterfly have been declining at alarming rates2, prompting the U.S. Fish & Wildlife Service to explore whether this once-abundant species should be listed as an endangered species in serious threat of extinction.3 Honey bees and native bee species also have been in major decline across the United States for several decades.4

 In Illinois alone, there are 500 native bee species5 that support our flowering and food plant populations, along with 150 butterfly species and 1,850 moth species6.
 Illinois also serves as an important migratory route for monarchs and other pollinators that need appropriate habitat to help them survive and reproduce as they travel.

 ComEd Supports Pollinator Conservation

 ComEd recognizes the importance of the many programs, partnerships, and individual actions that residents of Illinois are taking to conserve pollinators, support their habitat, and protect pollinator-dependent plants and food crops.

-As a response to the growing awareness around pollinators, ComEd has designated a special focus on pollinator conservation in the 2017 Green Region Program.
+As a response to the growing awareness around pollinators and the tremendous interest in pollinator conservation projects in the 2017 grants cycle, ComEd has again designated a special focus on pollinator conservation in the 2019 Green Region Program.

 What Does “Special Focus” Mean?

-During this grant cycle, 20% of funding will be designated for project applications that show a demonstrable benefit for pollinator conservation.
+During this grant cycle, a special consideration will be given to project applications that show a demonstrable benefit for pollinator conservation.
 Examples of demonstrable benefits for pollinator conservation include, but are not be limited to, projects that:

 - Establish or enhance pollinator habitat